 Where does Albert Pujols fall among MLB’s all-time home run leaders? originally appeared on NBC Sports Bayarea

-The 42-year-old is tied for fourth on the career homer list in MLB history, and has 21 homers and 58 RBIs in what he has said is his last season.
+The 42-year-old is fourth on the career homer list in MLB history, and has 22 homers and 59 RBIs in what he has said is his last season.

 “I’ve been putting some good swings all year long,” Pujols said after a Cardinals win on Aug.
 14. “Sometimes, you’re going to get breaks.
 Sometimes you are not.”

 With under 10 games left in the season, Pujols is officially in the 700-home run club.
 Here’s everything you need to know about some of the MLB’s greatest home run hitters:

 How many career home runs does Albert Pujols have?

 Albert Pujols has 701 home runs to date.

 Pujols has the most home runs of all active players in the MLB and ranks fourth all-time.

 How many home runs does Albert Pujols have this season?